most division series home runs

 Would any kind of postseason leaderboard be complete without Derek Jeter?
 Probably not.
 That’s what happens when you compile enough games played (158) and plate appearances (734) in October to equal a full regular season.

 Jeter showed up when the lights were bright during the Fall Classic.
-But he typically began his postseason with a bang in the Division Series.
-Across 300 career plate appearances during that round, Jeter slashed .343/.397/.519 with those 10 dingers, 13 doubles, two triples, 28 RBI, and 47 (!) runs scored.
+But he also typically began his postseason with a bang in the Division Series.
+In 300 career plate appearances during that round, Jeter slashed .343/.397/.519 with 10 dingers, 13 doubles, two triples, 28 RBI, and 47 (!) runs scored.

 Chipper Jones: 9 Home Runs

-Similar to Jeter, reaching the postseason was just about a yearly occurrence for Chipper Jones and the Atlanta Braves.
-The switch-hitting Hall of Famer appeared in the NLDS 11 different times during his career.
+Like Jeter, reaching the postseason was a yearly occurrence for Chipper Jones and the Atlanta Braves.
+The switch-hitting Hall of Famer appeared in the NLDS 11 times during his career.
 While racking up 189 plate appearances, Jones hit .272/.407/.483 with nine home runs, five doubles, 26 RBI, and 30 runs scored.

 When looking at his performance between the Division Series, Championship Series, and World Series, Chipper was quite consistent.
 He never posted a career OPS higher than .891, but he also didn’t finish with one below .828.